FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-15-cnn_streetview.md

 However, the images initially vary in size a lot.
 Some of the smaller images are 14 by 29 pixels and some of the larger ones can be as big as 178 by 197 pixels.
 I simply rescaled all of the images to 64 by 64 pixels with [Imagemagick](http://www.imagemagick.org/script/index.php).
 Although this approach will not preserve the scale of many of the images, it's a sort of a trade off between not losing information in the larger images and preserving the smaller images by scaling them up.

+Additionally, the images were all converted to grayscale because the color information should have no impact on the networks ability to recognize letter shapes.
+So the final input to the network will be 64 by 64 pixel images with only one grey channel.

 ## Architecture

-The input are 64 by 64 greyscale images because color information should have no impact on recognizing letters.
-We are only trying to train the network on classifying certain shapes.
-Due to the smaller image size than those used in the VGG paper I am only using 6 convolution layers with filter size 3x3 and ReLU activations.
-Max pooling layers after every other convolution layer, as opposed to stacking three or four convolution layers which can be done when the input images are larger.
-After the convolutions I am using 2 hidden layers with dropout and a 62 way softmax output.
+I am using 6 convolution layers with filter size 3x3 and ReLU activations.
+Max pooling layers after every other convolution layer.
+After the convolution layers I am using 2 hidden layers with dropout and a 62 way softmax output.

 | __Layer Type__ | __Channels__ | __Size__ |